 The core document shall include the following elements in the order given.
-The forms for items 2 and 3 are supplied by the Library Administration to the candidate.
-The combination of items 8-10 shall not exceed 50 pages.
-Items 9, 12-14 are not required when submitting a portfolio for the renewal of a temporary contract.
-Item 5 is not required when submitting a portfolio for promotion to full professor.
+The Dean supplies the forms for Item 2 (if applicable) to the candidate.
+The Dean adds those items so indicated in Tab C to the portfolio.
+The combination of Tabs D-F shall not exceed 50 pages.
+Tabs E, H-J are not required when submitting a portfolio for the renewal of a temporary contract.
+Tab C (2) is not required when submitting a portfolio for promotion to full professor.